The Blanket Exercise...a history experience from the perspective of Indigenous People

 Blankets are a source of warmth and comfort.
 For a child, a special blanket can be a reminder of safety, comfort and protection.

 Today, we use blankets as a teaching tool.
-The Blanket Exercise is a powerful way of learning about the history of relationship between Indigenous and non-Indigenous peoples in the United States.
+The Blanket Exercise is a powerful way of learning about the history of relationship between Indigenous and non-Indigenous peoples.
 It is a time of listening.

 Who is it for?